Note: This post has been updated from our original article in 2018 to include more detailed data on GDPR and California's CCPA.

-The General Data Protection Regulation is a series of rules for "data controllers" designed to give EU residents more control over their personal data and simplify international regulations.
+The General Data Protection Regulation is a set of rules for "data controllers" designed to give EU residents more control over their personal data and simplify international regulations.

 It gives EU citizens the right to access and request the deletion of their personal information, and requires businesses and organizations to have a "legal basis" for collecting the data of customers and web visitors.
-The GDPR also requires businesses to appoint a data protection officer in certain circumstances (mainly within larger companies).
+The GDPR also requires businesses to appoint a Data Protection Officer in certain circumstances.

-It is considered one of the most comprehensive data protection laws in the world (so far), and has the potential to touch businesses across the globe by applying to organizations physically present in the EU, as well as those handling the data of EU citizens.
+It is considered one of the most comprehensive data protection laws in the world, and has the potential to touch businesses across the globe by applying to those physically present in the EU, as well as those handling the data of EU citizens.